-The proposed substation extension is in an industrial area surrounded by agricultural land, south-east of the village of Bodelwyddan in the county of Denbighshire.
-Table 5-7 shows socioeconomic receptors within 5km and 500m of the proposed substation extension.
+The overhead line works are in an industrial area surrounded by agricultural land, south-east of the village of Bodelwyddan in the county of Denbighshire.
+Table 5-8 shows socio-economic receptors within 5km and 500m of the overhead line works.